sarzorwyn/tp/docs/DeveloperGuide.md

 * `loadAllPersons()` -  Loads the JSON representation of the `Person` objects in the disk, using a `StorageFile` object.
   It then converts the JSON representation into `Person` objects.

-The following sequence diagram shows how the load all persons functionality works:
+The following sequence diagram shows how loading all the visitor's information from storage functionality works:

 ![VisitorLogSequenceDiagram.png](images/VisitorLogSequenceDiagram.png)

+*Figure 9.
+Component interactions for `loadAllPersons()`*

 #### Design Considerations
 * Alternative 1 (current choice): Save all the `Person` objects into the disk every time a new `Person` is added into the HashMap.